Start the day with brunch

 Relax into Sunday morning with a leisurely brunch in pretty surroundings.
 Sip on pink lattes and nibble on vegan cakes at Palm Vaults, one of London’s most Instagram-worthy cafes.
 Or feast on brunch classics from poached eggs to pancakes in the plant-filled conservatory at Bourne and Hollingsworth Buildings.

 Alternatively, put on your best dancing shoes and head to Hip Hop Brunch.
 Enjoy bottomless cocktails as you listen to classic tracks and chow down on a 3-course meal featuring southern staples like fried chicken.

 Hit the Sunday markets

-Explore London's gardens and waterways
+Explore London's waterways

 Become a culture vulture

 Many of London’s museums are open on Sunday, so head over to South Kensington for a day of discovery.
 Hear T. rex roar in the dinosaur gallery at the Natural History Museum, travel through space in the IMAX cinema at the Science Museum and admire five centuries of evening dresses at the Victoria and Albert Museum.

 Enjoy the British ritual of a Sunday roast.
 For the ultimate traditional experience try Simpson’s in the Strand, where carvers wheel trolleys to the table and slice sumptuous pieces of beef onto your plate.
 For a more casual affair, snuggle up beside log fires and tuck into Sunday lunch after a ramble on Hampstead Heath at The Holly Bush.

 Alternatively, while away a Sunday afternoon by munching on dim sum.
 Stuff yourself with unlimited dim sum at one of London's Ping Pong restaurants or savour the special Sunday menu at fine-dining restaurant Hakkasan.